bi-zone/Log4j_Detector/README.md

 ## Mitigations

-For Log4j version 2.10 or greater, this vulnerability can be mitigated by setting Log4j2.formatMsgNoLookups system property, or by setting environment variable ``LOG4J_FORMAT_MSG_NO_LOOKUPS`` to true.
+For Log4j version 2.10 or greater, this vulnerability can be mitigated by setting Log4j2.formatMsgNoLookups system property, or by setting environment variable ``LOG4J_FORMAT_MSG_NO_LOOKUPS`` to true (application restart is required).

 Versions 2.0-beta9 to 2.10.0 can be mitigated by removing JndiLookup class from the classpath: ``zip -q -d Log4j-core-*.jar org/apache/logging/Log4j/core/lookup/JndiLookup.class``